Blencoe Falls camping area

 Generators: only generators that operate at or below 65db(A) are allowed.
 Generators may be operated between 9.00am and 12.00pm (midday) only.

-Mobile phone coverage: poor.
+Mobile phone coverage: poor and unreliable.